dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/matomo.md

    To read more about pipeline configuration, please refer to our [documentation](../../general-usage/pipeline).

-1. To load all the data from only for reports.
+1. To load the data for reports.

    ```python
    data_reports = matomo_reports()